The Great Social Transformation of the Baltic Tribes

 The Legacy of Serfdom

 Serfdom in the Baltic region was abolished only in the 19th century—much later than in most of Western Europe.
 This prolonged feudal exploitation created deep social and economic inequalities that continued to affect the region well into the modern era.
-The landowning nobility remained predominantly German-speaking until the early 20th century, creating ethnic tensions that would resurface with the rise of nationalism.
+The landowning nobility remained predominantly German-speaking until the early 20th century, creating ethnic tensions that resurfaced with the rise of nationalism.

 Political and Institutional Legacy

 The fragmented political structure inherited from feudalism made the Baltic territories vulnerable to domination by neighboring powers such as Poland-Lithuania, Sweden, and Russia.
 The absence of a native monarchy or strong central institutions meant that when the feudal order finally collapsed, the region lacked the political infrastructure needed for independent statehood.
-The Baltic states would not become independent nations until the aftermath of World War I.
+The Baltic states did not become independent nations until the aftermath of World War I.

 Contested Historical Memory